Utah-Idaho Sugar Company: Lehi factory

 A $400,000 sugar beet processing factory was constructed in Lehi, Utah.
 Utah Sugar had been comparing Lehi with American Fork as potential factory locations.
 The Lehi location was chosen because the city of Lehi offered 40 acre for a building site plus 1500 acre of land for a beet farm, built a road to the location, bought stock in the company, gave perpetual water rights, and offered other incentives.
 As another benefit, the Rio Grande Western Railway and Union Pacific Railway passed nearby.
 "An uncharacteristically exuberant (by Mormon standards) celebration ensued", including bonfires of looted property and free barrels of beer.
 The location was chosen on November 18, 1890, and the cornerstone was laid on December 26, 1890.
 Wilford Woodruff was a speaker and a dedicatory prayer was offered by George Q. Cannon.
 2000 people attended the cornerstone ceremony.
-100 rail cars of machinery were delivered from Kilby Manufacturing Company Cleveland, Ohio to fill the factory, at a cost of $260,000.
+100 railcars of machinery were delivered from Kilby Manufacturing Company in Cleveland, Ohio to fill the factory, at a cost of $260,000.
 E. H. Dyer and Company from Cleveland was contracted to build the factory.

 The factory was ready for operation on October 12, 1891.
 Notable supervisors and managers of the plant included Edward F. Dyer (superintendent of first season, son of factory construction contractor E. H. Dyer, from Alvarado, California) and James H. Gardner, who served a Mormon mission to Hawaii, and acted as the sugar boiler for the first season.

 During the 1890s, the Utah Sugar Company was in financial distress, partly because stockholders were not making their stock subscription payments.
 Even before the factory was ready, the LDS Church intervened, making a $50,000 payment to the Dyers from collected tithing money.
 The factory was originally expected to be built for $300,000; it was recapitalized to $1 million on October 9, 1890.
 Lehi locals, including John Beck, Thomas R. Cutler, and John C. Cutler backed the company, but eight of the seventeen backers went bankrupt.
 After being approached by Cutler, then-current LDS church president Wilford Woodruff instructed the church to invest in the company.
 It became "a significant stockholder", making a $50,000 payment and a $130,000 loan.
 Cutler also went to Chicago and New York City to secure loans from banks; he came back, via train, with a bag full of money, as he did not think any banks in Utah could have cashed the large bank draft.